38. 1 Employee’s options for coverage by retirement plan are described by plan brochures which are available from the Retirement Office.

-For unit members hired on or after July 13, 1997, Plan 2 COLA is reduced to up to a two percent (2%) COLA and retirement is calculated on average salary of the three (3) highest twelve (12) consecutive months rather than single highest year.
+For employees hired on or after July 13, 1997, Plan 2 COLA is reduced to up to a two percent (2%) COLA and retirement is calculated on average salary of the three (3) highest twelve (12) consecutive months rather than single highest year.

 38.2 Effective July 19, 2015, the County shall discontinue employer pick up the employee’s statutorily required retirement contribution.